hfeiss/campingreservations/README.md

 Spark is best utilized on a cluster of computers.
 This analysis only used one node.
 Further analysis could distribute the computation, hopefully adding both depth and speed to the insights gleaned.

 #### More granular maps
 Cleaned Dataframes with distance traveled, grouped by customer and facility ZIP codes, are also saved.
-More detailed mapping is feasible and potentially insightful.
+More detailed mapping is feasible and potentially illuminating.

 #### Bins for distance traveled
 A histogram of distance traveled is more useful than the mean and standard deviation alone.
 While difficult to formulate in a pyspark.sql query, the results would be valuable.